Shiva9361/Ruby_Interpreter/README.md

 ## **Explanation:**

-::warn:: This is a high level explanation, for further details, check the code for comments First, we read the file or the data fed into the interpreter
+:warning: This is a high level explanation, for further details, check the code for comments :warning:
+First, we read the file or the data fed into the interpreter